SassanKermani/DB-Project/readme.md

 build a mongo db that uses one collectin as a schema for the other collection.

 # list o shit

 - set up so user needs an api key to get in

-- build a full crud for about
+- (DONE)build a full crud for about

-- build a full crud for info
+- (DONE)build a full crud for info

-- make a genral purpus query for the about collection
+- (DONE)make a genral purpus query for the about collection

-- make a genral purpus query for the info collection
+- (DONE)make a genral purpus query for the info collection

-# Nameing convention
+- fix nameing convention with req.body
+		- creat				- creat
+done	- read				- read
+		- update			- update
+		- delete			- delete
+- change about to config && config to < routFile >

 ### db stuff
 name Of db 			= 'ancon'